 The Company holds a 100% working interest in the SSJN3 block.
 This block has an area of 256,718 hectares and is located 70 km north of the La Creciente natural gas field.
 The first exploration phase includes work commitments of 500 km of 2D seismic and one exploratory well, for a total investment of U.S.\$20.6 million.
-During the last quarter of 2010, seismic acquisition started and completion is expected in the second quarter of 2011.
 The contract is currently suspended pending an ANH review because the Ministry of Environment denied the environmental license for E&P activities in this block due to the existence of a Ramsar Wetland.